-The best high chairs 2023 - tried and tested by parents and babies
+The best high chairs to buy in 2024 tried and tested by parents and babies

-The best high chairs for babies and toddlers to help make mealtimes fuss-free and fun
+We’ve tested the best high chairs for babies and toddlers to make mealtimes stress-free

-The Mamas & Papas Juice Highchair (opens in new tab) is our top choice - it's easily one of the best high chairs we've seen.
-Offering excellent value for money, a seriously stylish design and the option of later converting it into a toddler chair, this high chair ticked all our boxes.
+The Mamas & Papas Juice Highchair is our top choice of the best high chair overall - it's easily one of the best we've ever tested.
+Offering excellent value for money, a seriously stylish design, and the option of later converting it into a toddler chair, this high chair ticks all our boxes.

-When it comes to premium models, the best high chair is the Stokke Tripp Trapp Chair (opens in new tab), a timeless design that shows no sign of waning in popularity.
-It might be expensive, but its big selling point is that it's designed for use into adulthood.
+And when it comes to premium design that you're prepared to pay more for, the best high chair in this category is the Stokke Tripp Trapp Chair, a timeless design that shows no sign of waning in popularity.
+It's expensive, but its big selling point is that it's designed for use into adulthood.

-The best high chairs 2023 - tried and tested
+The best high chair 2023 - tried and tested

 1. Mamas & Papas Juice Highchair